“Food brings people together on many different levels. It’s nourishment of the soul and body; it’s truly love.” – Giada De Laurentii

 Making Mealtime Memorable

 Good food brings people together and evokes fond memories.
 Through our signature dining program, residents experience mealtimes in a cozy, restaurant-like atmosphere.
-Residents are encouraged to eat their meals in a shared space, so they can break bread, exchange stories and enjoy laughter with others.
+Staff encourage residents to eat their meals in a shared space, so they can break bread, exchange stories and enjoy laughter with others.

 Our restaurant-style dining supports our mealtime philosophy to nourish residents physically, mentally, and emotionally.